briandrum/codes.forchagrin.com/_chapters/chapter-1353-flood-damage-prevention.md

 nature customarily incidental and subordinate to, the principal structure.

-2. _(b)_ "Appeal" means a request for a review of the Chief Administrative Officer’s interpretation of any provision of this chapter or a request for a variance.
+2. _(b)_ "Appeal" means a request for a review of the Chief Administrative Officer's interpretation of any provision of this chapter or a request for a variance.

 3. _(c)_ "Base flood" means the flood having a one percent (1%) chance of being